TSTanabe/HMSS2/README.md

 4. Test you can run by './dist/HMSSS -h' or 'python HMSSS/HMSSS.py -h'

-5. Installation of required external programs HMSSS depends on:
+5. Installation of required external programs HMSS2 depends on:

     5.1 HMMER3 package depends on the hmmer3 package, which can be downloaded from hmmer.org

     5.2 Prodigal for translation of nucleotide fasta github.com/hyattpd/Prodigal

 6. That's it!
-You can now run HMSSS on a directory of protein sequence fasta files with gff files or nucleotide fasta files
+You can now run HMSS2 on a directory of protein sequence fasta files with gff files or nucleotide fasta files

-## Running HMSSS
+## Running HMSS2

-To run HMSSS on your own data type:
+To run HMSS2 on your own data type:

 ./HMSSS -f Directory